 Sometimes you need a getaway no matter where you’re from.
 Whether you’re looking to have a romantic weekend with your special someone or explore somewhere new with a good friend, a road trip from Charleston, SC to Savannah, GA, is an excellent choice.
 This trip is just a two-hour drive along U.S. Route 17 and I-95.
 Make sure to explore every crevice of history, beauty, and comfort food that the city has to offer.
 Then, complete your getaway by experiencing true Southern hospitality when you stay with us at the Inn on West Liberty.
 Our inn is just five minutes from downtown Savannah!
-We are here to ensure you have the best experience possible, so request our free Travel Guide to start planning your trip today.

 Your Ultimate Guide for the Best Trip from Charleston, SC, to Savannah, GA